chiragsanghvi/JavascriptSDK/README.md

 #### Tag Based Searches

-The Appacitive platform provides inbuilt support for tagging on all data (articles, connections, users and devices).
+The Appacitive platform provides inbuilt support for tagging on all data (objects, connections, users and devices).
 You can use this tag information to query for a specific data set.
 The different options available for searching based on tags is detailed in the sections below.

 ##### Query data tagged with one or more of the given tags

 For data of a given type, you can query for all records that are tagged with one or more tags from a given list.
-For example - querying for all articles of type message that are tagged as personal or private.
+For example - querying for all objects of type message that are tagged as personal or private.

 ```javascript
 //create the filter